SpongePowered/SpongeDocs/source/faq.rst

 the risk of your plugin breaking as is the case here, but that is your prerogative.

-Will the New Server Be Multi-threaded?
+Will the new server be multi-threaded?
 --------------------------------------

 It will be multi-threaded in the same fashion that is Minecraft is but we are not writing a server from scratch, so we are not able to make substantial changes.

-How Will the New Server Perform in Comparison With Other Servers?
+How will the new server perform in comparison with other servers?
 -----------------------------------------------------------------

 We are currently investigating this, but we plan to reach or exceed performance of other implementations given time.
 The optimisations that were featured in Cauldron are also being evaluated.

-Will You Be Able to Send Mods From the Server to the Client?
+Will you be able to send mods from the server to the client?
 ------------------------------------------------------------

 The general consensus is against this due to security concerns.
 Minecraft’s API does not plan to send mods (with executable code) to the client either.

-Will Bukkit Plugins Be Supported, Without Modification?
+Will Bukkit plugins be supported, without modification?
 -------------------------------------------------------

 No, not natively, however members of the community have begun work on a